SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 > - [Py4J - A Bridge between Python and Java](https://www.py4j.org/contributing.html)
 {: .challenge}

+As your project grows and more people start to contribute, in addition to the minimal CONTRIBUTING.md file you might need to provide support to your contributors for encouraging future contributions.

 > ## Discussion: Supporting your contributors
 > #### Time: 5 minutes
 > Think about the different resources that your user might need, in